MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Added**

-* Add the compatibility with the Architecture 8.
+* Add compatibility with Architecture 8.

 [13.4.1] (2023-02-06)
 =====================